 Brock: It shows you what a big impact this show has.
 I went into this wondering who was going to be my fan base.
 I thought, ‘Where are all of these people going to come from?’
 It’s affirming to me as an artist.
 I know my music is valid and relevant to a lot of people.

-Patch: How about that 'white chocolate' bar Sarris Candies made for you?
+Patch: How about that ?
 And, how did that nickname originate?

 Brock: It was very cool to see them support me in that way.
 I grew up going there as a little kid.
 I am sort of the king of spur of the moment—it just popped into my head.
 I’ve always been told I’m a very vocal person.
 The highest compliment is when people come up to me and say, ‘You do not sound like a 27-year-old white boy.’

 Patch: What’s next for you?

 Brock: This might just mean better gigs in Washington and Pittsburgh, but I would love to have a record label.
 I’d love to sing the National Anthem at a Steelers game.
 I’m returning to my position as Creative Arts Pastor at Central Assembly of God in Houston, PA, as well as directing Trinity High School’s musical.

 I always said if I can make my living supporting my wife and daughter with my voice, that’s my ultimate dream.
 I know God has something up his sleeve.
 I don’t believe I was on the show for nothing.
 It was the right time and the right place.
 I’m looking forward to the next chapter.